2011–12 Inverness Caledonian Thistle F.C. season

 The 2011–12 season was Inverness Caledonian Thistle's second consecutive season in the Scottish Premier League, having competed in the league since their promotion in the 2009–10 season.
 Inverness also competed in the League Cup and the Scottish Cup.

 Summary

 Inverness finished tenth in the Scottish Premier League.
 They reached the fifth round of the Scottish Cup where they were beaten by semifinalists Celtic.
-They were beaten in the second round of the League Cup by lower league opposition Ayr United.
+They were beaten in the second round of the League Cup by First Division side Ayr United.